mimiquate/tower/README.md

 Necessary future changes caused by deprecations and/or changes in error handling behavior in the BEAM or Elixir can be just made in `Tower` without need to change any of the service specific reporters.

+## How it works

+`Tower.attach` adds a few handlers/listeners to your application and that's it.
+You don't need to write any other custom code in your application, not add any `plug`.

+After that `Tower` captures any exceptions, throws and abnormal exits that makes its way to the `logger` handlers, which should be all the errors and crashes in your appliacation.

+For packages that intentionally catch errors and prevents them from landing on the `logger`, we try to provide automatic integration.

+### Bandit

+Errors happening inside `bandit`'s (>= v1.5) plug call do not land on the `logger` handler but are emitted as telemetry events. `Tower` automatically captures and report those for you.

+### Oban

+Errors happening inside `oban`'s job perform do not land on the `logger` handler but are emitted as telemetry events. `Tower` automatically captures and reports those for you.

 ## Reporters

 As explained in the Motivation section, any captured errors by `Tower` will be passed along to the list of